 Long-distance hiking: An Overthinker's dream.

-On the trail, you can do little else but ponder your existence.
+At times on the trail, you can do little else but ponder your existence.
 On any given day you can think about the direction of your life, food, potential career opportunities, food, connecting closer with family and friends and, of course, food.
-After all of these fleeting thoughts, however, it’s important to reflect on your insights.
-I don’t do this enough.
+After all of these fleeting thoughts, however, it’s important to reflect on what you’ve learnt—I don’t do this enough.
 Thanks to a speedy Day 25, I had ample time to give all of my theories proper consideration.

-By the time I left Curnow’s Hut, I had developed the makings of a food baby.
+By the time I left Curnows Hut, I had developed the makings of a food baby.
 The mountain of toasties that Trail Angel Michele had generously gifted me on Day 24 had all but disappeared.
-After weeks of withering, the sight of a convex stomach was an odd sensation, but I was grateful for the added calories.
+After weeks of withering, the sight of a bulging stomach was an odd sensation, but I was grateful for the added calories.

-My schedule for the day was short, sharp and sheep-filled.
+My schedule for the day was short, sharp and filled with sheep.
 The rustic route led me past crumbling ruins, through provincial farming properties, below an ancient yacca forest and along the dry Never Never Creek.

 Construction of the Bundaleer Reservoir was plagued by bad weather and several disasters.
 5 men were killed, and 3 others injured, in a cave-in.
 Another man was killed by a gunpowder explosion, while 51 men were admitted to Jamestown Hospital with typhoid fever.

-Despite leaving Curnow’s Hut late in the morning, I arrived at camp before 3 pm; my record arrival time so far on the trail.
+Despite leaving Curnows Hut late in the morning, I arrived at camp before 3 pm; my record arrival time so far on the trail.
 I set up my tent, laid out my bed, collected some firewood and prepared my dinner.
 It was just after 4 by the time I’d finished eating and I had nothing to do but sit and reflect on my first three and a half weeks on the trail.
-I unfolded my maps and charted the journey I had completed so far.
+I unfolded my maps and charted the journey thus far.
 Day by day, I retraced my steps.
-I had hiked almost 500 kilometres!
+I had hiked almost 500 kilometres.
 What a revelation!
 From there, the reflective floodgates opened.